amnn/typed-geomlab-report/report.md

   \input{aux/sugar.tex}
 \end{figure}

-We parse programs into abstract syntax trees of the $\mathbf{Sugar}$ type (Figure\ \ref{fig:sugar_adt}) which is ideal for parsing due to its similarity in structure to \textit{GeomLab}'s syntax.
+We parse programs into abstract syntax trees of the $\mathbf{Sugar}$ type (Figure\ \ref{fig:sugar_adt}).
 But, many of the nodes in $\mathbf{Sugar}$ --- corresponding to syntactic sugar --- are, in a sense, "redundant" from a typechecker's perspective.
 These nodes are mechanically derivable from the composition of others in $\mathbf{Sugar}$, and so in turn, the definition of the typechecker at these "sugary" nodes is derivable from its definition at other nodes.
 We avoid repeating this logic by \textit{desugaring} the input.

 A potential cost of this operation is that errors may be hard to relate to the source text.
 In \text{Section~\ref{sec:errors}} we explore ways of maintaining contextual information (such as source location annotations) after desugaring to alleviate this issue.